ChoiYRim/RealTime_Backup_System/README.md

 6. 'ls' and 'vi' : these commands is same with 'ls' and 'vi' in Linux Terminal.

-7. 'exit' : exit the program
+7. 'exit' : exit the program - I just used 'exit()'.